 It was my belief that this would be the El Dorado for Zundapps, the place to find parts… I finally found it!
-I still remember how exited I was on my way down to the meet.
+I still remember how excited I was on my way down to the meet.
 I also remember the sobering experience upon arrival.
 Most of the people I spoke to all had parts: “Ich habe”, “Ich habe”, “Ich habe”… I have, I have, I have — the typical German expression that stuck with me.
 They had it all, no one was willing to sell.
-Then when I would find a willing seller they had prices I could afford.
+Then when I would find a willing seller they had prices I could not afford.
 No one was in the mood to help a poor Dutch student.
 It felt like a cold shower!

 The meet was great, beautiful bikes, some shared more than others, but I came home empty handed, in regards to parts.